 Where do I get a group sign-in sheet?

 To get a group sign in sheet for an approved project, one of our staff members will send you a specially created form for your particular project.
 If your group is doing a one time service project through our office, members should just sign in on the green sheet that is provided.

-Can you help me find a community partner for my course?
+Can you help me find a community partner?

 Can hours I did last semester count for my class this semester?

 Hours that were done in a previous semester cannot count towards future semesters, even if it is for a class.